 The interior staff onboard a superyacht are responsible for the interior maintenance of the vessel and for delivering the highest standard of service to the guests onboard.

-Although the interior structure is not consistent with all yachts, you will find a common breakdown of the departments and positions below.
+Although the interior structure is not consistent on all yachts, you will find a common breakdown of the departments and positions below.

 The housekeeping department oversees the smooth running and immaculate upkeep of the guest areas.
 Roles include cleaning cabins, making beds, drying and cleaning showers, cleaning toilets, replenishing toiletries, replacing used towels, removing all dirty laundry, tidying the saloon/s (lounge areas) and turning down the cabins before guests retire to bed.
 During off charter periods, the stews will deep clean all areas of the vessel, commonly known as detailing.
 Earbuds and toothpicks are commonly used items to get all areas of the yacht’s interior as immaculate as possible.

 The laundry department is in charge of all the laundry onboard.
 On small yachts, the laundry role may be incorporated into stewardess duties although on large yachts it will be a dedicated role of one or more members of the crew.
-Laundry activities will vary from washing, drying and ironing guest clothing, towels, table cloths, service napkins to crew uniform, galley tea towels and deck rags.
+Laundry activities will vary from washing, drying and ironing guest clothing, towels, table cloths, service napkins, crew uniform, galley tea towels and deck rags.
 It is important to keep the laundry functioning throughout the day as the workload can spike at times.
 It is essential to check the labels of clothing garments and other items to ensure they are laundered correctly.
-Ruining guest clothing can be a costly exercise and can ruin the trip altogether.
+Ruining guest clothing can be a costly exercise.
 Duties will also include cleaning and basic maintenance of the laundry equipment such as the iron, washing machines, tumble dryers, steamers and other equipment that you may have used.

 It is important to understand that the structure will vary depending on the size of yacht and number of interior crew.
 Not all superyachts will fill every position and quite often on smaller yachts crew will perform a dual role, for example, stew/cook or deck/stew.